loppy1243/fract-refract/blog/posts/2022/01/23/field-norms.md

 }
   $p(m_a) = 0$ as well.
-But since $p$ is monic and irreducible, by definition it's also be minimal polynomial for $m_a$ in the linear algebra sense!
+But since $p$ is monic and irreducible, by definition it's also the minimal polynomial for $m_a$ in the linear algebra sense!
 So (by the Cayley-Hamilton Theorem) it must have the same roots (not counting multiplicity)